23knightst813/Health-Advice-Group/Documentation/testlog.md

 - Actual Result:  Data is displayed to the website as normal
 - Status: Pass

+-Event:
+    - Simulate running the forecast in a diffent country
+    - Expencted Result: Tips are giving in the locations local language
+    - Actual Result: Tips are displayed in england
+    - Status: Fail
+    - Fix: Add " Anwser in the locations local language " into the prompt

 ## Test Case 7: Air Quality Dashbaord
 - Event:
     - Load the page